dandrichest/fitness-challenge/README.md

 ## 📱 Progressive Web App (PWA)

-FitChallenge is built as a Progressive Web App with:
+Fitness Challenge is built as a Progressive Web App with:
 - **Offline Functionality** - Core features work without internet
 - **Mobile Responsive** - Optimized for all device sizes
 - **App-like Experience** - Can be installed on mobile devices